I enjoy reading and writing reviews of books in many genres: YA, science fiction, crime, and more.

 Some bad-turned-good characters have more to make up for than others.
-A character who commits an act of violence must do a lot more to atone for their past transgressions and earn our forgiveness than someone whose bad behavior is nonviolent in nature.
+A character who commits an act of violence must do a lot more to atone for their past transgressions and earn our forgiveness than someone whose bad behavior is nonviolent.
 In these examples of redemption arcs in science fiction, I present both types.
 The first three characters are killers who redeem themselves by making a great sacrifice.
 The final two characters are jerks and bullies who transform into better people.

 Darth Vader from Star Wars